alexsch86/TicTacToeRefactoring/README.md

  # Smart actions after 20.10.2016 meeting (Jamaica)

- * 1) Write some unit tests for game logic and then, fix player vs player in Game logic
+ * 1) Write some unit tests for game logic and then, fix player vs player in Game logic - DONE
  * 2) If time left, then look not done smart actions from previous meetings